williamkannis/Beta-diversity-change-drivers/README.md

 ├── Analysis_data
 └── Results
 ```
-Place community data for both species pools (contemporary and native), trait data, and phylongetic trees in ```Diversity Input Data``` with the following names:
+Place community data for both species pools (contemporary - "mod" and native - "his"), trait data, and phylongetic trees in ```Diversity Input Data``` with the following names:
 * ```mod_com_diversity_input.rds```: Community data for contemporary species pool.
 Dataframe or matrix with rows for sites and columns for species.
 Can contain an optional column ```HUC_12``` which represent regions and can be used to define regional species pools.
 * ```his_com_diversity_input.rds```: Community data for native-only species pool.
 Same structure as ```mod_com_diversity_input.rds```
 * ```trait_diversity_input.rds```: Trait data for all species in community data.
 Dataframe or matrix with rows for species and columns for traits.